lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

-Although the Gauge data point does not have the concept of temporality itself, the decision to report or not report a Gauge data point has traditionally been made in one of two ways.
+Although the Gauge data point does not have the concept of temporality itself, the decision to report or not report a Gauge data point has traditionally been made in one of two ways:

 - When the output system is generally expecting cumulative Counters (as in Prometheus), it is traditional to report the latest Gauge value